rendon/blog/views/adventofcode2015-part1/source.md

 puts paper
 ```

-<p>For v2: Take the lowest 2 values (out of 3) and compute the perimeter, plus the product of all of them.</p>
+For v2: Take the lowest 2 values (out of 3) and compute the perimeter, plus the product of all of them.

 ```ruby
 ribbon = 0